hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 ## Installation

 Installing Hyprland is very easy.
-Simply install it with your package manager (if there is a Hyprland package available) or install/build it yourself.
+Simply install it with your package manager.

-{{< callout >}}
+{{< callout type=warning >}}

-This project is under development and is constantly changing.
-If you want to keep up to date with the latest commits, please consider updating your packages with `yay -Syu --devel`, or your preferred package manager.
+It is **heavily** recommended you use **what the distro packages for you**, and **not** compiling manually or using `-git` packages.
+Hyprland's ecosystem and dependencies change often, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.

+If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!

+However, if you are an experienced user and want to beta-test new features, you're more than welcome to run the latest git head.
+Please don't come asking about ".so file missing" errors though!

 {{< /callout >}}